 The defense will try to engage in the icing as much as it can because striking the puck down all the way across the ice and around the goal line eats up so much time as the offense tries to regain control of the puck, skate back down to the opposing side, and create a shot advantage.

-In normal circumstances, the team who is penalized because of icing has to endure a “Face Off” within their zone, which puts the opposing team in a position to score more easily since they are in the offending team’s zone.
+In normal circumstances, the team who is penalized because of icing has to endure a “Face Off” within their zone, which puts the opposing team in a position to more easily score since they are in the offending team’s zone.

 All Things Considered